 TDS present in water is not a measure of any single contaminant and so is generally not regulated as a health issue by many government agencies.
 A high TDS level, however, can affect the taste and odour of water.
 The Environmental Protection Agency in the US has set the maximum recommended level of 500 milligrams per litre (mg/L).

 The TDS level in water can be determined with the help of a TDS meter.
-A TDS test helps in determining the total amount of dissolved solids present in water.
-However, it doesn’t identify any individual compounds, the sources.
+A TDS test helps determine the total amount of dissolved solids present in water.
+However, it doesn’t identify any individual compounds or the sources.
 As a result, it is essential to conduct some additional tests to determine the contaminants present in water.

-How Much TDS in Water is Good For Health
+How Much TDS Level in Water Good For Health

 TDS Level (Milligram/Litre)